ShiJbey/minerva/docs/key-systems.md

 ## Family Wars

-Families can wage wars against each other to gain influence over settlements on the world map.
+Families can wage wars against each other to gain influence over territories on the world map.
 Once a war is started, it continues until a truce is called, one or both families die off, or someone surrenders.
 During that time, families lose influence points and characters in the warrior roles, potentially including the family head, are subject to be victims of random events in the war.

 - Military power is calculated using the family head's stat and the stats of their warrior members.